Global Clarity Certification

 For universities and research institutions

-The Global Clarity Institute is built on a global network of university partners whose students serve as calibrated receiver panel members — earning accredited professional development credentials while contributing to a novel programme of communication research.
+The Global Clarity Foundation is built on a network of university partners whose students serve as trained receiver panel members — earning professional development credentials while contributing to a growing research base on cross-cultural communication clarity.

 What partnership involves